Helping Your Child with Anxiety

 - When the anxiety affects eating, sleeping and other normal functions for a child

-We encourage parents to discuss these issues with the child’s physician before seeking out mental health services in order to rule out other conditions.
+We encourage parents to discuss these issues with the child’s physician before seeking out mental health services to rule out other conditions.
 When helping your child with anxiety, understand that other conditions may include low blood sugar, certain medications a child may be already taking, thyroid problems, etc. The attending physician can usually make a good recommendation for mental health services that meet your child’s needs.

 Anxiety diagnosis information

 Anxiety diagnosis includes many different types of anxiety that come from various stimuli.
 That’s why understanding a child with anxiety can be confusing because it could be from other things.
 Some types are social anxiety, general anxiety, and panic disorders.
 Understanding the type of anxiety your child has and what that means for both of you is very important.

 Anxiety takes on a variety of symptoms.
 The six main ones are sleep disturbance, restlessness, muscle tension, fatigue, irritability, and difficulty concentrating.
 Other things you may notice are if your child seems excessively worried, can’t control their worry, or their worry impairs their function.
 If you start to notice symptoms like these in your child, then visit a mental health practitioner for additional assistance in helping your child with anxiety.

 A mental health practitioner can accurately let you know if your child has anxiety and what type your child faces.
 At Smarter Parenting, we help you with parenting children with anxiety so that you can best help your child succeed and manage their worry.
 We help you understand how your child’s symptoms work and how to better control them.
 To learn more about how you can help your child with anxiety, call us at +1 (801) 944-2569.

 Diagnosis is confirmed.
 Now what?